jeffblando/World_Weather_Analysis/README.md

 ### Overview

-The purpose of this analysis was to provide detailed information using the API retrieval method.
-Using the information collected, it was then processed to create heatmaps and driving itineraries.
+The purpose of this analysis was to build the recommended changes from the beta testers for the 'PlanMyTrip App', which would allow users to input their individual preferences and create a customized itinerary.